0

 2.1 If you use our website for informational purposes only, i.e. if you do not register or otherwise transmit information to us, we only collect data that your browser transmits to the site server (so-called “server log files”).
 When you visit our website, we collect the following data that is technically necessary for us to display the website to you:

-– Date and time at the time of access
+• Date and time at the moment of access

-– Source/reference from which you came to the page
+• Source/reference from which you reached the site

-2.2 This website uses SSL or TLS encryption for security reasons and to protect the transmission of personal data and other confidential content (e.g. orders or enquiries to the controller).
-You can recognize an encrypted connection by the string “https://” and the lock icon in your browser line.
+2.2 For security reasons and to protect the transmission of personal data and other confidential content (e.g. orders or inquiries sent to the controller), this website uses SSL or TLS encryption.
+You can recognize an encrypted connection by the “https://” prefix and the lock symbol in your browser’s address bar.

 3) Hosting & Content Delivery Network